benjaminwolkchen/blog/content/post/nextdns/index.md

 ## What is NextDNS?
 NextDNS is an open DNS resolver that gives you the ability to use ad filter lists.

-You can use NextDNS as a "normal" DNS Resolver in most Browsers today, but if yo
+You can use NextDNS as a "normal" DNS Resolver in most browsers today (`dns.nextdns.io`), but if you sign up you get far more control.

 ## How to set up NextDNS